AviatrixSystems/Docs/HowTos/site2cloud.rst

 By default, Aviatrix Transit GW advertises individual Spoke VPC CIDRs to VGW.
 You can override that by manually entering the intended CIDR list to advertise to VGW.

+This feature is critical to limit the total number of routes carried by VGW (maximum is 100).

+To enable it, click Site2Cloud on the left navigation bar, select the connection established by `Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_, click to edit.
-To enable it, simply enter the field with a list of CIDR blocks separated by comma, then click "Change BGP Manual Spoke Advertisement".
+Scroll down to "Manual BGP Advertised Network List", simply enter the field with a list of CIDR blocks separated by comma, then click "Change BGP Manual Spoke Advertisement".

 To disable the option, leave the field blank and click "Change BGP Manual Spoke Advertisement".